 In this personal injury case study, the occupant of a car turned off the traveled highway.
 He entered the access road to housing for the purpose of visiting relatives.

-After approximately 50 yards of traveling, the plaintiff’s vehicle was crushed when a large Canary Island Date Palm failed in its entirety.
+After approximately 50 yards of traveling, the plaintiff’s vehicle was crushed when a large Royal Palm failed in its entirety.
 There were eyewitnesses to the matter.
 The vehicle was totaled and the plaintiff suffered personal injury.

 The evidence consisted of pictures taken after the accident, along with eyewitness accounts that supported the plaintiff’s assertions.